 About the Study

 Our goal is to create an age-friendly community where there are no barriers to access services, programs, businesses and facilities.
-This study will look at transportation, housing, parks and recreation, health services, and civic and social environments.
-Your input will help create a community that is inclusive, accessible, and supportive of all residents, throughout their lifespan.
+This study, conducted in two phases, will look at transportation, housing, parks and recreation, health services, and civic and social environments.
+Help us to create a community that is inclusive, accessible, and supportive of all residents, throughout their lifespan.
+How will your input be used?
+The results from the survey and focus groups will help guide the development of a plan to become an age-friendly community.

 We need your input!
 Please take a few moments to participate in the Cochrane Age-Friendly survey.
 The results from this survey will help guide the development of a plan to become an age-friendly community.